Documentation

 User accounts

-As an administrator, the user has complete access to control panel, while authors can create their own posts and also have access to some personal account information modification and settings and also to some plugins.
+As an administrator, the user has complete access to control panel.
+Authors can only create their own posts and also have access to some personal account settings.

 In general:

-- Only an administrator has access to account manager.
+- Only administrators havw access to account manager.

 - Every administrator can create or delete accounts of other administrators and authors.